 A Mobile Administration PIN is also available, and it's used to turn off the filter in the mobile app.
 The PIN code rotates every 24h so that, should the PIN code become known, the risk of circumvention by your users is minimized.

 A button to Enable Auto Registration allows you to register mobile devices automatically if they are present on a site that you have registered to your account.
 This removes the need to enter the SSK for mobile devices manually.

 Auto registration has no effect on Windows or macOS Roaming Clients or our Relay application.
 It only applies to Android and iOS devices.

 Pro Tip: For Android devices, once you have enabled auto registration in your DNSFilter dashboard, you can then launch the DNSFilter application on your device, then tap and hold the Register button to be automatically registered.

 Disable Roaming Client

-Roaming Client Settings
+Roaming Client Settings and Local Domains